 The greatest driver of the realizable value of compensation for our NEOs is the performance of our common stock price over time.
-The chart below provides comparisons of the target and realizable values of our CEO's compensation over the last three years as of the end of each year.
-In 2014 and 2015, when our stock price declined, the realizable value of compensation also declined.
-In 2016, when we experienced a 73.4% increase in TSR, the realizable value of compensation increased in a corresponding manner.
+In 2016 and 2017, when our TSR increases were greater than 70%, the realizable value of compensation also increased.
+In 2018, when our stock price declined, the realizable value of compensation also declined in a corresponding manner.